-As a divorce specialist in the Chicago area, I am exposed to many misconceptions about divorce law.
+As a divorce attorney, I am exposed to many misconceptions about divorce law.
 For example:

 People often mistakenly think that they are “legally separated” if they live in separate residences.
 In actuality, a legal separation is a marital status, just as is divorced or married.
 (Section 402 of the Illinois Marriage and Dissolution of Marriage Act).
 In order to be legally separated in Illinois, a court must approve the legal separation and enter a court order to that effect.